Methane & Other Gases🔗

 Slider Settings🔗

-The variable being changed is the percent reduction or percent increase of maximum possible action.
+The variable being changed is the percent reduction or percent increase of maximum possible action in methane and other greenhouse gases.
 The model limits how much these emissions can be reduced—so 100% max reduction is not a 100% total emissions reduction—since some emissions are considered unavoidable, particularly a minimum amount of emissions from agriculture, landfills, and wastewater.
-The lower limit is approximated from the agriculture and waste emissions in IPCC scenarios for RF 1.9 levels for land use.

 Model Structure🔗

 Each greenhouse gas is modeled separately within En-ROADS, which enables the impact of each gas on global temperature to be handled without using global warming potential (GWP) and CO2 equivalency conversions.
 Greenhouse gases other than CO2 that are reflected in graphs with the units CO2e do use GWP100 to enable comparison and reporting of all greenhouse gases together.
-This means that the short-lived, but high impact, nature of greenhouse gases like methane is captured.
+This means that the short-lived, but high impact, nature of greenhouse gases like methane is captured throughout the model and in outputs like temperature change.

 Case Studies🔗